 Tiny eyes peer out from enigmatic, otherworldly creatures.
 Their contorted bodies, shimmering in colorful metallic hues, endowed with appendages that defy description.
 Fascinated, yet perplexed, I wonder what I am observing.
 Are these oddities types of oversized micro-organisms that dwell deep inside of me, or aliens from a distant galaxy?
 I first discovered the fantastic … Continue reading TiTian Art Foundation online exhibition supports Balinese marginalised by Covid19

 Bad Dream – Pande I Made Dwi Artha The goal of Yayasan TiTian Bali (YTB), a visionary foundation open January 2016, is to build a new eco system for Balinese art for the 21st Century.
-Situated at TiTian Art Space, Jalan Bisma, Ubud, it is a venue for developing and nurturing young artists … Continue reading Urip – Awakening: Pande I Made Dwi Artha
+Situated at TiTian Art Space, Jalan Bisma, Ubud, it is a venue for developing and nurturing young artists from … Continue reading Urip – Awakening: Pande I Made Dwi Artha

 The Nine Finalists of the TiTian Prize, (from left) Gede Suryawan, Wayan Aris Sarmanta, Wayan Malik, Mangku Muriati Mura, Ida Bagus Suryantara, Gede Sugiada, Made Sutama, Nyoman Arisana and Made Supena pictured with Triawan Munaf, Chairman of the Agency for Creative Economy Indonesia (center).
-During the first anniversary celebrations of Yayasan TiTian Bali, in … Continue reading TiTian Bali Foundation Gives Recognition & Heritage Awards to Balinese Artists
+During the first anniversary celebrations of Yayasan TiTian Bali, in Ubud, … Continue reading TiTian Bali Foundation Gives Recognition & Heritage Awards to Balinese Artists

 Cata Odata When thinking of Bali’s premiere art and cultural destinations immediately the tourist mecca of Ubud springs to mind.
 For those treading the art map the well-known museums Puri Lukisan, Neka and ARMA (the Agung Rai Museum of Art) display fine collections of Balinese traditional art, along with some Indonesian modern and contemporary … Continue reading Art Spaces in Bali